IELTS and TOEFL: what is the difference?

-IELTS stands for International English Language Testing System.
-This examination has two formats: Academic and General.
-The Academic IELTS is the type of test you must take if you plan to pursue higher education abroad.
-This means planning to get a Master’s Degree or Ph.D. in an English-speaking country.
-On the other hand, the IELTS General training assesses how well your English social skills and workplace contexts are.
-In this article, we’ll focus on the Academic IELTS.
+IELTS stands for the International English Language Testing System.
+This exam is conducted in two formats: Academic and General.
+Academic IELTS is the type of test you should take if you plan to pursue higher education abroad, meaning you aim to obtain a master’s or a Ph.D. degree in an English-speaking country.
+On the other hand, General IELTS assesses your social and workplace English language proficiency.
+In this article, we will focus on Academic IELTS.

-Although the English language has many variants, the IELTS uses British English.
-This type of test has four parts that assess the four macro-skills of learning: reading, listening, writing, and speaking.
-Overall, each candidate is given only two hours and 45 minutes to complete the test, including transfer time from one section to the next.
+Although the English language has many variations, IELTS employs British English.
+This type of test consists of four sections that assess the four macro language skills: reading, listening, writing, and speaking.
+Overall, each candidate has only two hours and 45 minutes to complete the test, including the time to transition between sections.

-You might have heard of other English proficiency exams.
-However, there are only very few which are accepted in thousands of institutions in over 140 countries, and IELTS is one of those.
-After taking the test, each student can then select up to five organizations where copies of their IELTS results will be sent free of charge.
+You may have heard of other English language proficiency exams, but only a very few of them are accepted by thousands of educational institutions in more than 140 countries, and IELTS is one of them.
+After taking the test, each student can choose up to five organizations to which copies of their IELTS results will be sent for free.

 What is the TOEFL exam?